 The luggage was piled up in a clutter (by someone).

 ～てある has other conjugations.
 For instance, you can still see ～てあった and ～てない.
-The grammar will distinguish the latter from the contracted form of ～ていない, ～てない, which will be discussed in this lesson.
+Because particle usage and other parts of grammar differ between the two patterns, it shouldn't be too difficult to distinguish this ～てない from the contraction of ～ていない, ～てない.

 The first floor [had been/was] rented to an old book store.